 While travelling across Siberia with Premier Chou En-lai and a large staff, Chairman Mao visited Sverdlovsk, Omsk, Novosibirsk, Krasnoyarsk, Irkutsk and Chita.
 They visited a forge-press, a power plant, and several machine-tool factories, as well as the Ural Geological Museum at Sverdlovsk.
 They were invited to attend a performance at the State Theatre of Opera and Ballet at Novosibirsk.
 At Krasnoyarsk, they visited a plant producing self-propelled combine harvesters and were guests of honour at a concert.
-Everywhere ing up China's industries."
-A they were warmly welcomed by the Soviet people.
+Everywhere they were warmly welcomed by the Soviet people.